chromefinch/PortCartographer/README.md

          -h                Show this helper
          -s                Step-by-step: nmap scans are done first, then service port scans not in parallel, one by one.
          -f                Force-scans.
 It doesn't perform ping to check if the host is alive.
+         -o Windows|Linux  Force-scans with entered os which should be case sensitive Linux/Windows.
 ```

 ## Results